 Brett Elam as a customer-facing technical sales professional for IBM, chiefly focused on developing solutions for the company’s large enterprise database management clients.

 Mathematics and history double-major Shannon Flynt ’91 earned an M.A. degree in anthropology at the University of Alabama and a Ph.D. in art history and archaeology at the University of Missouri-Columbia focused on Roman archaeology.
-In 1999 she was named a U.S. Fulbright Fellow to Austria, where she lived for a year while completing research for her doctoral dissertation on the Rom.
-Flynt returned to her Alma Mater in 2000 and now teaches in the Classics Department, Visual Arts Department and the University Fellows honors program.
+In 1999 she was named a U.S. Fulbright Fellow to Austria, where she lived for a year while completing research for her doctoral dissertation, "The Military Vici of Noricum".
+Flynt returned to Samford in 2000 and now teaches in the Department of Classics and Philosophy and Visual Arts Department.

 Rickie D. Moon